brickbots/PiFinder/docs/software.md

 	 * Then I4 - SPI  and choose Enable
 	 * Then I5 - I2C  and choose Enable

 Great!
 You have a nice fresh install of Raspberry Pi OS ready to go.
 The rest of the setup is completed by running the `pifinder_setup.sh` script in this repo.
-You can download that single file and check it out, and when you are ready, here's the command to actually set everything up:
+Here's the command to download and run the script in one step:

  `wget -O - https://raw.githubusercontent.com/brickbots/PiFinder/main/pifinder_setup.sh | bash`